MicaelaPalaciosD/data-science/Week 6/README.md

 ## Read Me for Week 6.
 Controls pt 1
 Learning R:
 - learned how to write with italic
--learned to pull left and right in slide to make notes or make things visible.
+- learned to pull left and right in slide to make notes or make things visible.

 R and Content: